Trust-Anchor-Group/TemplateIdentityAuthenticator/README.md

 ----------------------------------

 The repository assumes you have the [IoT Gateway](https://github.com/PeterWaher/IoTGateway) repository cloned in a folder called
-`C:\My Projects\IoT Gateway`, and that this repository is placed in `C:\My Projects\TemplatePaymentService`.
+`C:\My Projects\IoT Gateway`, and that this repository is placed in `C:\My Projects\TemplateIdentityAuthenticator`.
 You can place the repositories in different folders, but you need to update the build events accordingly.
 You can also use an installed Neuron(R) on your development machine, and use it instead of the IoT Gateway.
 If you do so, you need to update the build events and debug profiles to match the installation folder.
-To run the application, you select the `TAG.Payments.Template` project as your startup project.
-It will execute the console version of the [IoT Gateway](https://github.com/PeterWaher/IoTGateway), and make sure the compiled files of the `TemplatePaymentService` solution is run with it.
+To run the application, you select the `TAG.Identity.Template` project as your startup project.
+It will execute the console version of the [IoT Gateway](https://github.com/PeterWaher/IoTGateway), and make sure the compiled files of the `TemplateIdentityAuthenticator` solution is run with it.

 Gateway.config
 -----------------